-Pegloticase This is an intravenous infusion of an enzyme used to dissolve gout crystals in advanced and difficult-to-control gout.
+Pegloticase This is an intravenous infusion of an enzyme given every two weeks and used to dissolve gout crystals in advanced and difficult-to-control gout.
+It can rapidly reduce the size of tophi, or crystals, in the joints.

-Example: Krystexxa®
+Example: Krvstexxa®

 Probenecid Taken orally, this medication increases the kidneys' ability to remove uric acid from the body.
-It is not recommended if there is a history of kidney stones or renal impairment.
+It is usually used in combination with either allopurinol or febuxostat and is not recommended if there is a history of kidney stones or renal impairment.
 Examples: Benemid®, Probalan®